 Inside, the restaurant is surprisingly nice for a burger spot.
 It’s a careful renovation of part of the old Tivoli Theatre – there are murals, high ceilings with fancy woodwork, and a ’50s burger shack vibe.
 (And supposedly ghosts.)
 Rapper Drake hung out there, too.

-There’s plenty of seats inside, plus a few outdoor seats on the patio, and during warm days they’ll sometimes sell milkshakes from the corner window.
+There’s plenty of seats inside, plus a few outdoor seats on the patio or you can take your burger to the plaza across the street.